catspeed-cc/releasehelper-menu/README.md

 ## Notice:
 This repository has loose rules, no branch protections, no development branch, and commits are direct and frequent (or spammy) to master - because it is wholly my project and not intended to be included for release, only for developers to improve development/release workflow :)

 Example: you fork all the repositories (releasehelper-menu, docker-full-dir, subtree-docker-compose-lib AND sd-webui-forge-docker AND/OR sd-webui-reforge-docker) and modify them to your fork.

 Also there is "no other help" - no support.
 No issue tickets.
+I will try and make the scripts as interactive as possible, adding the remotes should ask for a git remote url for example for each project.

 ## Installation & Usage: